One of the best ways to make money on sports betting is to bet on the house – by investing in it!

 - DraftKings (DKNG): This is one of the largest companies in the sports-betting space, and it’s getting bigger, with a 2021 deal to partner with the National Football League (Caesars and FanDuel were also part of this agreement) to use NFL intellectual property and its trademarks for betting promotions.
 According to reports, it had been on the hunt for rival sports betting shop Entain, so the company is looking to expand aggressively.

 - Flutter (PDYPY): You might not know this company’s name but you’ve probably heard of FanDuel, its fantasy sports site and sportsbook.
-FanDuel has about 45 percent of the U.S. online sports betting market, according to Casino.org.
+FanDuel has about 42 percent of the U.S. online sports betting market, according to the company.
 Flutter also has other high-profile online gaming names, including PokerStars and Betfair.

 - Rush Street Interactive (RSI): Rush Street is a newer, smaller name in the public market, and it focuses on online gaming and sports betting.